Listen to the City: Cast

+Production

+Bill Schroder and Ron Mann wrote the script in six days and filmed it in twelve days.
+The film cost $150,000.
+Scenes with Martin Sheen were shot, but he was edited out of the film.

 Soundtrack

 The Listen to the City soundtrack album consists of the primarily instrumental score for the film, and was written, produced and performed by Gordon Deppe of the band Spoons.
 On two tracks, Deppe is joined by Sandy Horne as co-performer and co-composer; Horne co-starred in the film and was also a member of Spoons.
 Rob Preuss, also of Spoons, assists on these two tracks.

 The album's final two tracks are actually performed by (and credited to) the Spoons as a whole.
 These songs, "Tell No Lies" and "Romantic Traffic", were both issued as singles in Canada; both charted and are among the band's most well-known hits in that country.